am283721/vue-my-photos/README.md

 ></lightbox>
 ```

-Each thumbnail in the gallery then registers a click event:
+Each thumbnail in the gallery then registers a click event, passing the name of the photo:

 ```html
 @click="showLightbox(image.name)"